flexdinesh/global-package-version/README.md

 Look up the version of one or more npm packages in browser console.

-This library exposes the package version in a global variable so it can be accessed anywhere in your code.
+This library sets the package version in global/window variable so it can be accessed anywhere in your code or browser console.

 ## Install